davidtchiu/davidtchiu.github.io/teaching/cs261/lab8.melody/index.md

 ...
 ```

-Important: Each line in it represents a single note.
+**Important:** Each row in the text files represents a single note.
 The first number describes the length of the note in seconds.
-The letter that follows describes the pitch of the note, using the standard set of letters (A – G) or R if the note is a rest.
-For notes other than rests, the third item on the line is the octave that the note is in and the following is the note's accidental value.
+The letter that follows describes the pitch of the note, using the standard set of letters (A – G) or R if the note is a "rest" (i.e., silence).
+For notes other than rests, the third item on the line is the octave that the note is in and the following is the note's accidental (sharp, or flat, or natural) value.
 The final piece of information for all notes is true if the note is the start or stop of a repeated section and false otherwise.

 You will implement several methods in the `Melody` class which will allow you to use `MelodyPlayer`'s main method to play your song on your computer.
 Your melody will be able to play as well as append another melody to itself, reverse and have its tempo changed.